-The all-in-one nature and large touch screens currently offered by tablets at very competitive price points makes them a highly appealing choice for lots of situations - displaying product information microsites, powering brand activation points, and simply being the brains behind kiosks of all varieties.
-Unfortunately, while these tablets offer lots of connectivity options and plenty of sensors, one thing they often forgo is NFC capability.
-Further, even if the tablet does have NFC, actually using it often requires the tag to be tapped on the back of the tablet, which is highly impractical for a significant proportion of NFC applications.
+The all-in-one nature and large touch screens offered by tablets at very reasonable price points make them a very appealing option for many of uses - displaying product information microsites, powering brand activation points, and simply being the brains behind kiosks of all varieties.
+Unfortunately, while these tablets offer many connectivity options and plenty of sensors, one thing they often forgo is NFC capability.
+Further, even if the tablet does have NFC, using it often requires the tag to be tapped on the back of the tablet, which is highly impractical in most NFC applications.
 So, how then, does one use NFC on a tablet without a built-in reader in a practical location?

-At the end of the day, regardless of what specific technology is used, fundamentally, in order to add NFC capability to a tablet reader, we’re going to have to do two things: connect an external NFC reader peripheral to the tablet and install an application to talk to it.
+Regardless of what specific technology is used, fundamentally, in order to add NFC capability to a tablet reader, two things are required: a means to connect an external NFC reader peripheral to the tablet and an application to talk to it.
 Unfortunately, with the multitude of connectivity options presented by modern tablets and the multiple different readers on the market, figuring out what makes the most sense for a given application can be a little tough.
 To help with that we’re going to give a run-down of the main ways to accomplish this task:

 USB NFC Readers